VitoR-InA/PingPY/docs/resources.md

 - **textures** (Used only in pygame_gui)
     - It's recommended to use this directory to store element textures for solid structure. pygame_gui supports any directory in the theme file, but in the future all game textures will be stored here.
     - see [pygame_gui element images theming](https://pygame-gui.readthedocs.io/en/latest/theme_guide.html#theme-options-per-element).
-- **themes**
+- **theme**
-    - In future PingPY will have an option to store many theme files.
-For now it can only detect theme named ui_theme.json
+    - Only one name is reserved - ui_theme.json.
+Other names will not be detected.
     - see [theming docs](https://github.com/VitoR-InA/PingPY/tree/main/docs/theming.md) for more info.